 As KeeKee likes to say, leave only paw prints.

 Known as Ecotourism or Sustainable Travel, there is a growing interest in this type of travel among travelers, tour operators, and destinations.
-It offers a win-win-win as it provides benefits for you and your family, the environment, and the local people.
+It offers a win-win-win as it benefits for you and your family, the environment, and the local people.

-Africa is a top destination for sustainable travel, and for safari operators like African Travel, Inc., it's the way they do business.
-According to Sherwin Banda, President of African Travel, "Sustainable tourism uplifts local communities and supports wildlife conservation in Africa.
+Africa is a top destination for sustainable travel, and for safari operators like African Travel, Inc., it's how they do business.
+According to Sherwin Banda, President of African Travel, “Sustainable tourism uplifts local communities and supports wildlife conservation in Africa.
 Our commitment is to leave the destination better than we found it by reinvesting in Africa to ensure the continent remains vibrant for future generations to enjoy.”